Leave quickly

 What Does The Law Say?

-In the UK, creating or sharing sexual images of someone without their consent may be a criminal offence, especially where the person is under 18.
-This can include offences relating to:
+In the UK, creating or sharing sexual images of someone without consent can fall under:

 • Image-based sexual abuse